Font Size :

 You wouldn't want to put together a professional CV only to be rejected because employers couldn't open your file.

-Once you're happy with your CV, save it as either a DOCX or .
+Once you're happy with your CV, save it as either a or PDF.
 These two file formats are the most common file types to use for CVs.
 Because all companies have the right software to view these files, they'll be able to read your CV properly.

 Pair your CV with a compelling cover letter